multiversx/mx-chain-deploy-go/README.md

 compensate for the nodes in the waiting list.

 ### Notes:
-The optional flag called `-richest-account` can be used in order to increase the first wallet key to almost all available balance left after the staking process occurred.
+* The optional flag called `-richest-account` can be used in order to increase the first wallet key to almost all available balance left after the staking process occurred.
 This is helpful when dealing with automated staking scenarios.
+* The optional flag called `-wallets-in-all-shards` can be used to ensure that all generated wallets done by this tool will be distributed evenly on all shards in a round-robin manner.

 ### Running with docker
 ```